Calpers: bankrupt San Bernardino has more cash than first admitted

 By Tim Reid

-RIVERSIDE CA, May 7 California's public pension fund said on Tuesday that the bankrupt city of San Bernardino has a lot more cash than it had previously disclosed and more than enough money to pay off its debts to the retirement system.
+RIVERSIDE CA California's public pension fund said on Tuesday that the bankrupt city of San Bernardino has a lot more cash than it had previously disclosed and more than enough money to pay off its debts to the retirement system.

 When it declared bankruptcy the city said it was overwhelmed by pension debt and could barely make payroll, and did not have the cash to keep current on its payments to Calpers, America's biggest public pension system with assets of $256 billion.